ably/ably-ui/README.md

 ```

 For the gem, in the gemfile replace `source: "https://rubygems.pkg.github.com/ably"` with `path: '../'`.
 You might need to do `bundle clean --force` for bundler to start using the local version of the gem.
+Why not `bundle config set local.ably-ui ../`?
+Because that feature is built around the local gem being a separate repo and works poorly with our config.

 For `2`: